RonanDrouglazet/service-checker/README.md

 ```

-currently only http-get check is available, but others will come (like exec a bash command)
+currently only http-get check is available, but others will come (like http-post, exec a bash command)

+## start
+`npm start`
+or pm2 to run as a deamon `pm2 start ./src/service-checker.js`

 ## http-get check
 this check allow you to perform a GET request on a specific url and expect a status code (200 by default)